ibm-cloud-docs/vmwaresolutions/archiref/nsx/nsx_overview.md

 # About NSX Edge Services Gateway
 {: #nsx_overview}

-The VMware NSX Edge Services Gateway (ESG) solution is an extension of the VMware Cloud Foundation on {{site.data.keyword.cloud}} and the vCenter Server on {{site.data.keyword.cloud_notm}} offerings that are currently available on the {{site.data.keyword.cloud_notm}}.
-The solution architecture for Cloud Foundation and vCenter Server details the components of the solution and the high-level configuration of each component in the design.
+The VMware NSX Edge Services Gateway (ESG) solution is an extension of the vCenter Server on {{site.data.keyword.cloud_notm}} offering that is currently available on the {{site.data.keyword.cloud_notm}}.
+The solution architecture for vCenter Server details the components of the solution and the high-level configuration of each component in the design.

-For more information about the Cloud Foundation and vCenter Server design, see [Solution overview](/docs/services/vmwaresolutions/archiref/solution?topic=vmware-solutions-solution_overview).
+For more information about the vCenter Server design, see [Solution overview](/docs/services/vmwaresolutions/archiref/solution?topic=vmware-solutions-solution_overview).

 ## Overview of NSX Edge Services Gateway
 {: #nsx_overview-nsx-esg}